When Fear of Success Stands in Your Way

 Practice tolerating discomfort

 Pushing through fears of success will feel uncomfortable at first.
-Like how doing anything new or unfamiliar can feel like stretching a muscle you haven't used in a while.
+Doing anything new or unfamiliar can feel like stretching a muscle you haven't used in a while.

 Work on sitting with any discomfort that comes with success.
 Don’t run away from it.
 Pause.
 Breathe.
 Create space for those feelings.